themsquared/meetup/speakers.md

 ## Submissions

-Elyssa Emrich - elyssa@elastic.o.
+Elyssa Emrich - elyssa@elastic.co.
 Our team is happy to give a talk on the Elastic Stack for the Dec.
 13 meetup

 **Submission 1:**
 The Elastic Stack